 Establish a Revocable Living Trust

 A revocable living trust is a legal document that allows you to transfer ownership of your assets to a trust during your lifetime.
 When you pass away, the assets in the trust can be distributed to your beneficiaries without having to go through probate.
-To establish a living trust in Maryland, you would need to work with a Maryland estate planning attorney to create the trust document and to make sure that transfer your assets are appropriately transferred into the trust; otherwise, they may still be subject to probate.
+To establish a living trust in Maryland, you would need to work with a Maryland estate planning attorney to create the trust document and to make sure that your assets are appropriately transferred into the trust; otherwise, they may still be subject to probate.

 Many assets, such as retirement accounts and life insurance policies, allow you to designate beneficiaries who will receive the assets after your death.
 By selecting beneficiaries, you can ensure these assets pass directly to your heirs without going through probate.
 Regularly reviewing and updating your beneficiary designations is important to ensure they reflect your current wishes.

 If you own property jointly with another person, such as a spouse or child, the property will automatically pass to the surviving owner upon your death without going through probate.
 This is because most kinds of joint ownership include a right of survivorship, which means that when one owner dies, their share automatically transfers to the surviving owner.
 However, it’s important to note that joint ownership can have other implications, such as potential tax liabilities and complications in the event of a divorce, bankruptcy, or even disputes over what to do with the property—putting another person as a co-owner on your property is non-revokable—you cannot change your mind later on.